raphael-proust/OGL-SRD5/pages/06.classes/default.md

 #### Devil's Sight

-You can see normally in darkness, both magical and nonmagical, to a distance of 120 feet.
+You can see normally in darkness, both magical and nonmagical, to a distance of 36m.

 #### Dreadful Word